The best restaurants to eat in Norwich

 The Assembly House is a gorgeous Grade-I listed Georgian building overseen by local celebrity chef Richard Hughes.
 Just along from M&S in Norwich’s city centre, it serves a splendid afternoon tea.
 It was in fact a finalist for 'best afternoon tea' in the Norfolk food and drink awards 2017.
 Highlights include cheese, mustard and chive scones, Norfolk ham finger sandwiches and some stunning cakes and pastries.
-Afternoon tea £21.95 for one and £42.00 for two.
+Afternoon tea £27.95 for one.

 Casual dining, cheap eat

 For some of the best Japanese food in the country, head to this contemporary Izayaka-style restaurant opposite the Cathedral.
 Here, you can watch the chefs preparing an array of sushi and sashimi, including cucumber and sesame temaki hand rolls and octopus nigiri.
 The ‘otsumami’ or sharing dishes include vegetarian options such as yasai age gyoza (deep-fried vegetable dumplings).
 Small plates from £5.50.

 With its dark wood panelling and open fire, the private ‘snug’ at this 12th-century hotel located next to Norwich Cathedral is the perfect spot for a romantic dinner in historic surroundings.
 But there’s nothing antiquated about Gordon Ramsay-trained chef Marcin Pomierny’s food; scallops are paired with pig cheek, fennel salad, cauliflower and apple, and maple-braised brisket comes with hazelnuts and chickweed.
 Two courses are £40 and three courses are £50.